by Danette May

 It’s best to get your vitamin D from the sun if you can.
 The sun is the absolute best source of vitamin D, and it contributes to a powerful strengthening of your immune system when your body can naturally produce vitamin D from moderate sun exposure.
 When the UVB rays (not UVA rays) from midday sun hit your skin, they react with oils in your skin to produce vitamin D that is slowly absorbed by your body.
-Note that sunscreens block the ability of your body to produce vitamin D, and most sunscreens also contain carcinogenic chemicals that absorb into your bloodstream.
+Note that sunscreens block the ability of your body to produce vitamin D.

 If you work in an office from 9 to 5 most days of the week, then most likely you need a supplement of vitamin D. But when it comes to vitamin D, you need to be careful about the artificial forms of it in many supplements, as artificial vitamin forms are almost always either ineffective or even potentially detrimental compared to natural forms.
 Vitamin D2 is the most common artificial version in multivitamins, although natural D2 does exist in some foods like mushrooms.
 Natural vitamin D, from either cod liver oil or an oil-based D3 supplement is the best option for supplementing your vitamin D.

 The best food sources of natural vitamin D are egg yolks, fatty fish like salmon and mackerel, organ meats, and some mushrooms.
 However, keep in mind that it’s tough to get enough vitamin D in the winter from food sources alone.

 2. Eat more garlic